salemmox1/Qemu-Vortax/README.md

 | **`upload_qcow2`** | **Upload QCOW2 file to Mega: yes or no** | `yes` |

 > ⚠️ Do not include spaces in URLs
-> The system choice must match the selected `boot_mode` for correct to booting.
+>The system choice must match the selected `boot_mode` for correct to booting.

 > Archives are automatically extracted if supported.

 > If you intend to upload the file to Mega after completion, make sure you do not use more than 15 GB of data, as the compressed file may exceed Mega's 20 GB limit.

 > If you want to upload a file and you've added files that don't exceed one mega's limit, make sure you have enough time to compress and upload the file. it might take up to 45 minutes before the upload is complete. otherwise you can end up with none unuploaded file

+> don't boot pre-set qcow2 disk into UEFI boot mode unless you set-up it yourself
 ---

 ## 🧩 Pre-set Systems